hk4git/tech-metadata/ms-office.md

 #### Outlook Add-ins & authentication
+Azure AAD do not allow token popup from/inside iframe, since Takspan content is iframe you can not directly use it, So essentially you can use office.js - Dialog opetion and then call Azure ADD token which would work.
 - Common need to authenticate in Add-ins to access Microsoft & non- Microsoft services
 - Exchange user identity token
   - `getUserIdentityTokenAsync()` Scenarios: Exchange on-prem / access non-Microsoft service you control